Stellforge/RuleWay/README.md

 <img width="773" height="462" alt="image" src="https://github.com/user-attachments/assets/e3bfa510-35f2-4e3f-af1d-584160adaef3" />

-tr-> Products tablosunda yer alan CategoryId alanını, Categories tablosundaki Id sütununa ON DELETE CASCADE özelliğiyle foreign key olarak elle bağlanmıştır.
-Resimler ektedir. eng-> The CategoryId column in the Products table has been manually linked as a foreign key to the Id column in the Categories table with the ON DELETE CASCADE option.
+**tr →** Products tablosunda yer alan CategoryId alanını, Categories tablosundaki Id sütununa ON DELETE CASCADE özelliğiyle foreign key olarak elle bağlanmıştır.
+Resimler ektedir.
+**en →** The CategoryId column in the Products table has been manually linked as a foreign key to the Id column in the Categories table with the ON DELETE CASCADE option.
 Images are attached.